Agent prompting guide¶

 use tmux via the libtmux MCP server rather than running them directly.

 This keeps output accessible for later inspection.
-Use the pattern:

 For safe agent behavior¶